Rocky Aoki: Honors

+Aoki was a recipient of the Award of Excellence from The International Center in New York.
+He was inducted into the National Wrestling Hall of Fame in 1995.

 Death

-Aoki died of pneumonia in New York City.
-At the time of his death he had been suffering from diabetes, Hepatitis C, and cirrhosis of the liver.
+Aoki died on July 10, 2008, of pneumonia in New York City.
+At the time of his death, he had been suffering from diabetes, Hepatitis C, and cirrhosis of the liver.
 His hepatitis was reportedly the result of a blood transfusion after a 1979 speedboat crash under the Golden Gate Bridge.

-At the time of his death, Rocky Aoki had seven children and was married to his third wife Keiko.
+At the time of his death, Aoki had seven children and was married to his third wife Keiko.
 These included musician Steve Aoki and actress-model Devon Aoki.
 Model and singer-songwriter Yumi Nu is his granddaughter.
 His grave is at the cemetery attached to Joshin temple in Setagaya Ward, Tokyo.